mmdm95/sim-auth/README.md

 ### But Wait

-It has some dependency libraries that do not have `autoloader` and some have `autoloader` but you should `include` them yourself.
 Why rough it when `composer` is here to help us.
 Please use composer to enjoy this library ☻